 What to Consider When Choosing Interior Paint ColorsFebruary 5, 2018

-Another consideration for choosing interior paint colors is your decor theme.
+If you are going for nautical interior design, blues, whites, and neutrals are some classic colors associated with that look.
 If you will be decorating your home with a lot of different elements, a neutral color palette can be a great foundation that highlights your decor.

 It can also help keep the decor from overwhelming the room with too much color.
 A more creative color palette can work well in a room.
 But, when your color palette is more creative and your decor is busy as well, it can sometimes create a hectic and overwhelming atmosphere.

 Lighting options can make or break the atmosphere of a room and can also affect how your interior paint colors look.
 Interior paint color samples in specific lighting may not look exactly the same when illuminated by other types of lighting.

 The way paint colors and light sources interact can affect the look and feel of a room.
 Although many modern lighting fixtures allow you to control the type of lighting, you will still want to consider these subtle changes when you are choosing interior paint colors.

 When you paint a mild color on a smooth surface, it will appear lighter than it does in the can.
 Conversely, the same color will appear much darker when applied to a rough surface.
 This is due to the surface difference.

 Consider this factor when choosing the interior paint colors you want.
 Also, keep this in mind if you are planning to use any two-tone wall ideas, if you will have different types and/or colors of trim, and more.